sashianl/sample_service/docs/documentation/index.md

 All text other than the license is written in [markdown](https://daringfireball.net/projects/markdown/), specifically [GitHub Flavored Markdown](https://github.github.com/gfm/).

-Diagrams are in [Plant UML](https://plantuml.com) format, which are exported and embedded as `.png` files.

 ## Editing

 It is recommended to edit documentation with a markdown editor which provides syntax highlighting and live preview.
-This may be an external editor, such as [Mark Text](https://marktext.app), or a coding IDE which provides such support.
+This may be an external editor, such as [Mark Text](https://marktext.app), or a coding IDE which provides such support, such as [Visual Studio Code](https://code.visualstudio.com) or [PyCharm](https://www.jetbrains.com/pycharm/).

-One successful platform is [Visual Studio Code](https://code.visualstudio.com), which provides support for both Markdown and PlantUML via plugins, as well as top-notch coding Python support.

-Another excellent IDE is [PyCharm](https://www.jetbrains.com/pycharm/) which similarly provides full support for both Markdown and PlantUML via plugins.

 ## Structure